Kushall-Dayal/Self_Study/1/Reader.md

 <kbd>![png](images/4.png)</kbd>

 #### Understanding the X and Y co-ordinates:
+X-axis depicts the months  from January to December.Y-axis again depicts the temperature anomalies ranging from -4 Degree to 3 Degree Celsius(temperature anomaly is the difference between a fixed temperature and the temperature reading of the current timestamp).
 #### Interpretation:
+The visualisation depicts seasonal cycle anomalies since 1880.Each colored line depicts a timeframe (years:-1880,1900,1920,1940,1960,1980,200,2019).It is still noticable that temperatures have risen over the years.
 #### Interesting aspects of the visualisation:
+Here we can compare the temperature from different time-stamps which the previous visualisation was  incapable of (eg:We can notice that winters were warmer in the timeframe 2000)
 #### Suggested improvements:
+I would suggest better use of colors so that the lines are distinct and more readable.
+Use of gradually changing colors and overlapping makes it difficult to interpret the temperature trends (eg:lines orange and red very difficult to interpret individually)

 ### Visualization 3